Can You Put Acrylic Paint in the Fridge?

 How Temperature Can Affect Acrylic Paint

-Keeping your paints stored in a location that doesn’t maintain a consistent temperature of 60-75 degrees Fahrenheit (16-26 degrees Celsius) will cause changes to the paint’s consistency.
+Keeping your paints stored in a location that doesn’t maintain a consistent temperature of 60-75 degrees FahrenheitOpens in a new tab.
+(16-26 degrees Celsius) will cause changes to the paint’s consistency.
 This can result in not being able to use them anymore.

 Temperatures that are too cold could cause the water in your paints to freeze, whereas temperatures that are too warm can cause drying out.
 If the temperatures are continuously up and down, the constant freezing and thawing can severely affect the consistency of your paint, rendering them unusable.